 In addition, severely injured brain injury victims may experience personality changes, mood swings and depression, impaired social skills, and loss of the ability to concentrate.
 Moreover, TBI victims often require rehabilitation to relearn how to walk or talk, while severely injured victims may need assistance with basic daily functions, such as dressing, eating, and bathing.
 Many TBI victims sustain permanent disabilities that require lifelong medical care.

-Contact Our Experienced New Mexico Personal Injury Attorneys
+Contact Our Experienced New Mexico Personal/Brain Injury Attorneys

 At Hunt Law Firm, we believe that brain injury victims deserve compensation that considers all of their future medical and financial needs.
 This is why we typically recommend pursuing personal injury lawsuits rather than negotiated settlements.
 We have the skills and resources necessary to present evidence and make compelling arguments to convince juries to award brain injury victims with the maximum compensation they deserve.